nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 15-June-2023

+Took some time out this morning to help a fellow ham with some email-over-ham technology setup steps.
+He was close, and together we got the configuration squared away.

+## Wednesday 14-June-2023

+Worked on building out tests to increase code coverage to the remaining two functions in my VS Code Extension.

+Lots of effort put into preparing for various upcoming events, including an all volunteer meeting tonight that included a presentation I was pegged to deliver on the agenda.

 ## Tuesday 13-June-2023

 Completed a code challenge: Sum rows and columns from a 2D Array of Numbers.
 Key takeaways: